-How would being the top reviewed and ranked business in your area affect your web traffic and sales?
+How would being the best-reviewed and top-ranked business in your area affect your web traffic and sales?

-Google reviews are a bit different than Facebook reviews in that they’re less targeted but get can get more visibility.
-Because Google reviews help you be found more on Google, this will increase the amount of website traffic you get, which is likely to get you a higher volume of customers than Facebook reviews, but could also be of a lower value per customer compared to Facebook.
+Google reviews are a bit different than Facebook reviews.
+Google reviews are less targeted than Facebook reviews but will earn you more visibility.
+A review on Google will help your "discoverability" on the search engine, which will increase the amount of website traffic you get.
+This means you'll get a higher volume of customers through Google reviews than Facebook reviews.

-Another interesting note is that if you’re a service provider, then you’ll only really show up in Google for anyone within your defined service area in your Google My Business account.
-But, if you get a review from someone outside your service area, Google will automatically expand your service area to include where that review was left.
-This means you’ll start being seen by people in that area more frequently, while using your reviews from other areas to convince them to use your service!
+Another interesting note is that if you’re a service provider, then you’ll only show up on Google for anyone within your defined service area in your Google My Business account.
+But if you get a review from someone outside your service area, Google will automatically expand your service area to include where that review was left.
+This means you’ll start being seen by people in that area more frequently and potentially earning new customers in a new area.

-Most people need to be asked (reminded) more than once.
-People are busy, and while they mean well, aren’t always available when you ask and often forget.
+The challenge is that most people need to be asked and reminded more than once to leave a review.
+People are busy, and while they mean well, they aren’t always available when you ask for a review and often forget.

 More review invites (and reminders) equal more completed reviews.
-With more reviews, your visibility improves, and you start to see more reviews and sales.
-While more than three quarters say they are willing to provide a review, only about a third eventually do.
-If you only ask once, that probably drops to less than ten percent.
-This is why it’s so important to not only follow up with your customers for reviews, but to make it incredibly easy for them to leave you one.
+With more reviews, your visibility improves and you start to see more reviews and sales.
+While 75% of people say they are willing to provide a review, only about a third eventually do.
+If you only ask once, that probably drops to less than 10%.
+This is why it’s so important to not only follow up with your customers for reviews, but to make it incredibly easy for them to leave one.

-Using tools like NiceJob, you can provide a quick and simple interface for your customers to leave reviews on all of the important review sites for your business.
+Using tools like NiceJob, you can provide a quick and simple interface for your customers to leave reviews on all of the important review sites for your business—including Google and Facebook.

-It’s a lot of work to send out tons of review invitations.
-Just imagine this scenario if you were to do that manually:
+It’s a lot of work to send out tons of review invitations manually.
+Imagine this scenario:

-Now let’s be realistic here.
-Do you really have the time, energy, and data to not only be sending out these 50 emails (minimum) a week but to also be sending them each out at the best possible time for them to be received?
+Let’s be realistic here.
+Do you really have the time, energy and data to not only send 50 emails (minimum) a week, but to also send them each out at the best possible time for them to be received?
 With reputation marketing automation software like NiceJob, this process becomes easy.

-You only send the initial review requests and invites, it does the rest, automating follow-ups for you, and if you integrate it with anyone of our integration partners (over 1000 CRM’s, invoicing tools, field management softwares, and more), it will even automatically send the initial requests for you as well.
+You only send the initial review requests and invites.
+That's it.
+The software does the rest, including automating follow-ups for you; and if you integrate it with any one of our integration partners (over 1000 CRMs, invoicing tools, field-management softwares and more), it will even automatically send the initial requests for you as well.

 If your customer loves your product or service, they're most likely excited about it right after receiving it.
 Presenting a review invitation as soon as possible after the transaction is completed increases your response rates significantly.